 Pack Extra Makeup

 When you're at a convention all day, your eye shadow will begin to fade and your mascara will start running.
 Make sure to pack a small bag with extra makeup.

 You don't have to lug your entire makeup studio with you, but you'll likely need essential items like foundation, eye shadow, mascara, lipstick, and so on.
 If your friends notice your makeup fading, head to the bathroom and do some touchups.

 The first time I ever cosplayed at a convention, I went as Frisk from Undertale.
-Since I didn't think my cosplay turned out that great, I really didn't expect that people would actually want a photo of me.
-As soon as people pulled their phone out, I just stood there and smiled like a dork until they took my picture.
+Since I didn't think my cosplay turned out that great, I really didn't expect anyone would actually want a photo of me—and while people were pulling their phones out, I just stood there and smiled like a dork until they took my picture.